cairthenn/Redirect/README.md

 This plugin has a single command, `/redirect`, that opens the configuration.

+In addition to the standard configuration, there is an options menu that provides some additional features, such as queueing Sprint and macros!

 ### About macro queueing

 This plugin allows you to "queue" actions using macros as you normally would be able to via the action bar.
 This does not bypass the game's queue system or allow you to queue multiple things at the same time.
 It does, however, allow you to create priority-based macros or macros that use custom targeting without worrying about clipping.